scrapy/scrapy/docs/topics/request-response.rst

         attribute contains the escaped URL, so it can differ from the URL passed in the constructor.

+        This attribute is read-only.
+To change the URL of a Request use :meth:`replace`.

     .. attribute:: Request.method

         A string representing the HTTP method in the request.
 This is guaranteed to